CV-TFThiery/starter-hugo-academic2/content/publication/conference-paper/index.md

   constraint.
 This problem is a natural generalization of subset selection problems where it is necessary to spread observations amongst multiple different classes.
-We derive new and strengthened guarantees for this problem by improving the analysis of the $\textsc{Residual Random Greedy}$ and by developing a novel distorted local search.
+We derive new and strengthened guarantees for this problem by improving the analysis of the

+  $\textrm{Residual Random Greedy}$

+  and by developing a novel distorted local search.
 Our algorithms have optimal asymptotic guarantees.

   The central piece of our work is the introduction of a novel data-dependent parameter extending Das and Kempe's definition [paper$\url{https://arxiv.org/abs/1102.3975}$].
 In the regression problem, this parameter is connected to the minimum $k$-sparse eigenvalue of the covariance matrix.
 We obtain similar results that Bayesian A-optimal Design and Column Subset Selection leading to new guarantees for these problems as well.
 slides: example